As humans, we usually take for granted the idea that we can eat just about anything, and therefore we are omnivores.

 - The small intestine of carnivores and omnivores is 3-6 times their body length.

 - The small intestine of herbivores is 10-12+ times their body length.
-Our small intestines are 10-11 times our body length.
+Our small intestine is 10-11 times our body length.

 Meat did not make us smart